 How Much Income Can You Get?

-You might find that the lowest premium isn’t the best choice when you factor in coverage period, elimination period, benefit period, and other options.
+Keep in mind that the lowest premium isn’t always the best choice.
+When deciding, consider factors like coverage period, elimination period, benefit duration, and other options.

 Factors Affecting the Cost of Disability Insurance

 Understanding these factors can help you make informed decisions when selecting disability insurance that suits both your needs and your budget.